 The version 8 checklists are designed to make the audit comprehensive and accurate such that auditors can evaluate the compliance of businesses with respect to various aspects such as corporate policies, management commitment, food safety and quality risks, and employee hygiene practices and training.
 The checklist is now lessened from 6 chapters to 5 as food defense is added to chapter 4.
 The wording in the checklist is now more consistent and clear to clarify the intention of requirements better.
 The IFS provides a comparison for version 7 and 8 checklists, and the document lists the changes for each provision, which gives companies a quick and easy overview and helps them prepare for their first version 8 audit.

-The standard was aligned with Codex Alimentarius, IS0 22003-2, and GFSI benchmarking requirements.
+The standard was aligned with Codex Alimentarius, ISO 22003-2, and GFSI benchmarking requirements.

 There are some minor wording updates in 6 of the knockout requirements.